-The Holmes County Consolidated School District's response to the finding identified in our audit is described in the accompanying auditee's corrective action plan.
-The Holmes County Consolidated School District's response was not subjected to the auditing procedures that would have been applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Holmes County Consolidated School District's response to the finding identified in our engagement and described in the accompanying schedule of findings and questioned costs.
+The Holmes County Consolidated School District's response was not subjected to the other auditing procedures that would have been applied in the engagement to audit the financial statements and, accordingly, we express no opinion on the response.